 - suppliers and their employees; and

-We may collect and hold current and historical personal information including your name, contact details, identification details, insurer, employer, entities in which you have an interest or hold an office, occupation, employment history, education, qualifications, family relationships, professional memberships, interest in areas of legal practice or events, and information about your dealings with us or with any of our clients.
+We may collect and hold current and historical personal information about you, your officers, your employees or other third parties, including names, dates of birth, contact details, identification details, insurer, employer, occupation, employment history, education, qualifications, family relationships, professional memberships, financial and solvency status, interest in areas of legal practice or events, entities in which any of you have an interest or hold an office, and information about your respective dealings with us or with any of our clients.
 In some cases, we may collect “sensitive information” within the meaning of the Act, eg health information.

-We will collect information directly from you, from clients, from authorised representatives, from publicly available records, or from third parties such as regulatory authorities, your employer, organisations with whom you have had dealings, government agencies, and credit reporting agencies.
+We will collect information directly from you or your representatives, from clients or their representatives or contractors, from publicly available records, or from third parties such as regulatory authorities, your employer, organisations with whom you have had dealings, government agencies, and credit reporting agencies.

 Use and Disclosure